ththugues44/Setup-Guide/README.md

 This guide is a community collaboration effort to setup on-premise (self-hosted) Signal Server.

 *Signal™ is a trademark of Quiet Riddle Ventures LLC.
-The SecureSign projects are not affliated with Signal.org, Signal Messenger LLC, nor Signal Foundation.*
+This projects is not affliated with Signal.org, Signal Messenger LLC, nor Signal Foundation.*

 ## Requirements
 * Twilio (For SMS OTP)